Cecilapp/Cecil/docs/4-Configuration.md

 ### output

-Defines where and how files are generated.
+Defines where and in what format(s) content is rendered.

 #### dir